Visitors intending to reach the official website should click HERE

 The American Express Centurion Lounge is often considered the most exclusive at CLT, but the experience is not without criticism, mainly related to high demand.

-- Food and Drink Quality: Generally well-regarded.
-The lunch and dinner buffet receives praise (chicken, salads, desserts like chocolate cake and red velvet cookies).
-A custom-made mimosa/sparkling wine bar and an ice cream bar (at lunch) are highly appreciated.
+- Food and Beverage Quality: Generally well rated.
+The lunch and dinner buffet receives praise (chicken, salads, desserts such as chocolate cake and red velvet cookies).
+A made-to-order mimosa/sparkling wine bar and an ice cream bar (at lunch) are highly appreciated.
 The hot breakfast offers variety (eggs, quiches, sausages, etc.).
-Spicy margaritas from the bar are recommended.
+The spicy margaritas at the bar are recommended.

-- Comfort and Design: Described as "very comfortable and relaxing," with "plenty of room to spread out," multiple drink and coffee stations.
-The design and decor are considered pleasant.
+- Comfort and Design: Described as “very comfortable and relaxing,” with “plenty of space to spread out,” multiple beverage and coffee stations.
+The design and décor are considered pleasant.

-- Staff: Generally, staff are described as friendly and smiling, clearing tables quickly.
-One bartender (Jason) was especially praised for his kindness and intentional service.
+- Staff: Overall, staff are described as friendly and smiling, clearing tables quickly.
+One bartender (Jason) was especially praised for friendliness and intentional service.

-- Private Offices: Availability of private offices for work, by coordinating with staff.
+- Private Offices: Availability of private offices for work, upon coordination.

 - Favorable Comparison: Some consider it the “best AMEX lounge” or “better than Atlanta’s.”

-- Crowding and Waitlists: This is the main problem.
-There is almost always a 20-30 minute waitlist (or longer), with people crowding outside.
-This diminishes its value for business travelers with little time.
-It's perceived as "too small" for such a busy airport.
+- Crowding and Waitlists: The main issue.
+There is almost always a 20–30 minute (or longer) waitlist, with people crowding outside.
+This reduces value for business travelers with limited time.
+It is perceived as “too small” for such a busy airport.

-- Location and Access: Difficult for some to find, with map/website directions not being precise.
-A single elevator, which if under repair, forces the use of stairs with luggage, affecting seniors.
+- Location and Access: Difficult to find for some, with inaccurate map/website directions.
+Only one elevator; if it’s under repair, travelers must use stairs with luggage, impacting older passengers.

 - Food Quality (Inconsistent): Breakfast is considered inferior to lunch/dinner by some.
-Others report that food has recently been "cheap and tasteless," and always the same options.
+Others report the food has recently been “cheap and flavorless,” with the same options repeatedly.
 Lack of gluten-free or vegan dessert options.
 Food sometimes undercooked.

-- Availability of Basic Drinks: Criticized for having to wait in the long bar queue for water or soft drinks, suggesting self-service soda fountains or bottled water.
+- Availability of Basic Beverages: Criticism for having to wait in the long bar line just to get water or soda, with suggestions for self-serve soda fountains or bottled water.

-- Policies and Service (Inconsistent): Policy changes (e.g., no mimosas until 10 AM).
-One user reported a very negative experience being denied access despite being a Platinum member, and another not being allowed in with their emotional support cat evento to quickly get coffee for their sick mother.
-Front desk staff sometimes perceived as "rude and condescending."
+- Policies and Service (Inconsistent): Policy changes (e.g., no mimosas until 10 am).
+One user reported a very negative experience being denied entry despite Platinum membership; another was not allowed to enter with an emotional support cat, even briefly to get coffee for a sick mother.
+Front desk staff sometimes perceived as “rude and condescending.”

 - Maintenance and Cleanliness (Occasional): People putting their feet on furniture.

-- Diminished Perception of Exclusivity: Some users feel the "exclusivity" of the Amex Platinum card has decreased due to the number of members, impacting the quality of the lounge experience.
-It's mentioned that staff are third-party and not directly from Amex.
+- Perceived Loss of Exclusivity: Some users feel the “exclusivity” of the Amex Platinum card has diminished due to the number of members, impacting lounge quality.
+It is mentioned that staff are third-party contractors, not directly employed by Amex.

-In summary: The Centurion Lounge stands out for its culinary offerings (especially lunch/dinner) and a generally comfortable atmosphere, but the experience is severely affected by constant crowding and waitlists.
-Difficulty of access and some service inconsistencies are also points to consider.
+In summary: The Centurion Lounge stands out for its food offering (especially lunch/dinner) and generally comfortable atmosphere, but the experience is seriously affected by constant crowding and waitlists.
+Access difficulty and service inconsistencies are also factors to consider.

 Location